 "Relax," Jareth said as he plucked her hand off his forearm, wrapping his fingers around it, idly playing with the ring on her hand.
 "You are quite safe."

 Sarah wished at that moment that she had detachable limbs.
 She wasn't sure if he was aware what he was doing or if he was doing it purposefully to tease.
-But, his leather clad fingers playing gently over hers as he twisted her ring about her finger was sending shivers up her spine.
+But, his leather clad fingers playing gently over hers as he twisted her ring around her finger was sending shivers up her spine.
 Unpleasant shivers.